-There is some serious automotive talent around Vancouver, and the choice for the mechanical and chassis work was Adam Trinder of AMTMachine.com, who was chosen because of clever, elegant, creative, economical work displayed in a Mini he had built with a bike engine in the back seat.
-He had retained both the Mini rear subframe and a fully functional boot space, and he offered a full machine shop and high-level engineering skills.
+The choice of craftsman for the mechanical, chassis and body frame work was Adam Trinder of AMTMachine.com, who was chosen because of clever, elegant, creative, economical work displayed in a Mini he had built with a bike engine in the back seat.
+He had retained both the Mini rear subframe and a fully functional boot space, and he offered a full machine shop and good engineering skills.

-For the bodywork, Ayrspeed commissioned Robert Maynard.
-Robert and Iain had already created the spectacular Bentley body together over many long evenings.
+For the external sheet metal, Ayrspeed would use Robert Maynard.
+He and Iain had already created the spectacular Bentley body together over many long evenings.
 It wasn’t beautiful but it was interesting and quite striking.

-The original 4¼-litre Rolls engine came with the car, but in 1950 it still had design faults including the unfortunate chromed cylinder bore tops, and this one had not been rebuilt.
-It will still remain with the car, but it has been replaced in the engine bay by the biggest and best of the postwar RR and Bentley straight sixes: the 4.9-litre Silver Cloud incarnation of the engine built from 1955 to 1957 has had all the issues have been ironed out and its power and torque are certainly “adequate”.
-This 4.9 was rebuilt by Tom Mellor, RROC tech consultant, a man who has persuaded a 1970s Triumph Trident motorcycle to top 200mph at the Bonneville Salt flats.
+The original 4¼-litre Rolls engine came with the Silver Wraith, but in 1950 these engines still had design faults, and this one had not been rebuilt.
+It will remain close to the car, but it has been replaced in the engine bay by the biggest and best of the postwar RR and Bentley straight sixes: in the final 4.9-litre Silver Cloud incarnation of the engine from 1955 to 1957, all the issues have been ironed out and its power and torque are certainly “adequate”.
+This 4.9 was rebuilt by Tom Mellor, Vancouver RROC tech consultant, who has persuaded a 1970s Triumph Trident motorcycle to top 200mph at Bonneville.
 So he knows whereof he speaks.

 With the team of contractors in place, the orchestration of the car began.
 It was designed with only basic sketching and with no computers, initially by mocking up shapes and parts in Iain’s garage, and then for real in Adam Trinder’s workshop, by the simplistic but reliable method of doing it by doing it.